Methodology and open questions

 Corridor and transit lines

 Subway corridor and rail-line coordinates were transcribed from SFCTA, BART, and TJPA project documents and refined against OpenStreetMap intersection nodes.
 The corridor polyline is approximate.
 Where the corridor follows Geary Boulevard, the line tracks the OSM centerline of Geary Boulevard.
 Where the corridor crosses major intersections, the line is anchored to verified OSM coordinates for those intersections.
-None of the line is a final engineered alignment; the project has not produced one.
+None of the line is a final engineered alignment because the project has not produced one.

 The map is a snapshot of corridor possibility, not an engineering document.
 Several things that matter to the actual subway are missing because they have not been decided.

 The downtown alignment is not pinned down.
 The SFCTA Feb 2026 study update presents the eastern terminus as Salesforce Transit Center but does not commit to a specific path from the Tenderloin into that terminus.
 Whether the line enters via a direct surface-to-tunnel transition near Mission and Beale, or routes through the DTX corridor, or surfaces somewhere else, has not been published.
-The polyline on the map approximates a corridor centerline; the actual downtown alignment is one of the open questions that the Project Development phase, if authorized in June 2026, is meant to resolve.
+The polyline on the map approximates a corridor centerline.
+The actual downtown alignment is one of the open questions that the Project Development phase, if authorized in June 2026, is meant to resolve.

 The technology choice is not made.
 The Feb 2026 study presents three technology options: BART-compatible heavy rail (required for the 310,000-rider regional through-running scenario), Muni Metro / light rail, and automated metro (Vancouver-SkyTrain style).
 The technology decision constrains the alignment, the tunnel diameter, the station spacing, and the operating-cost profile.
-None of these are reflected in the map; the corridor is shown as a single illustrative line at whatever technology you imagine.
+None of these are reflected in the map.
+The corridor is shown as a single illustrative line at whatever technology you imagine.

 The Market Street tunnel is not shared.
 The existing BART/Muni four-track tunnel under Market Street is fully occupied.
 The Geary subway would require a separate downtown tunnel, regardless of the technology chosen.
 The map shows the existing BART/Muni lines for context but does not imply the Geary line would share any of them.
-(The Central Subway tunnel is the only existing tunnel that could theoretically be tied in if Geary went light-rail, but that scenario has never been part of the published study.)

 Source code and reproducibility